Surrender Liberates You From Unnecessary Strife

 woman feeling blissful as she surrenders

-But surrender cannot be achieved using the mind.
-Surrendering is an act of absolute trust.
-You trust existence and accept the unalterable truth that life is made up of ups and downs.
-When you trust God, a higher power, or existence, you will suddenly find yourself to be in complete control of your own life.
-You will live fully, totally in the moment without worrying about being ahead, being right, winning or succeeding.
-It will improve your chances of success and you will find that the quality of your life has enhanced.
+Surrender implies that you trust the greater life, of which we are all a part.
+It means you accept the unalterable truth that our journey is made up of ups and downs, and yet we are always taken care of.
+When you trust the greater intelligence that makes the sun rise and the trees grow — call it God, a higher power, or whatever else — you will suddenly find no need for controlling the people or circumstances in your life.
+You will live fully, totally in the moment without worrying about being ahead, being right, winning, or succeeding.
+Paradoxically, such an outlook improves your chances of success and enhances the quality of your life massively.

 Magnifying lens over an exclamation markSpot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!